-If evaluation of the data concludes that the watershed is not negatively impacted by nutrients (scenario A in Table 6-1 of this guidance), the department may agree that it is sufficient to continue implementing a sampling plan to meet minimum annual monitoring requirements until change occurs.
-Alternately, if evaluation of the data determines the watershed is negatively impacted by nutrients, the permittee would implement an AMP implementation plan (see "AMP Implementation Plan" below), which entails an expanded monitoring strategy, and would initiate a watershed inventory to quantify and characterize nutrient sources and identify partners to assist in implementing nutrient reductions.
+If evaluation of the data concludes that the watershed is achieving narrative nutrient standards, the department may agree that it is sufficient to continue implementing a sampling plan to meet minimum annual monitoring requirements until other changes occurs.
+Alternately, if evaluation of the data determines the watershed is not achieving the narrative nutrient standards, the permittee would implement an AMP implementation plan (see "AMP Implementation Plan" below), which entails an expanded monitoring strategy, and would initiate a watershed inventory to quantify and characterize nutrient sources and identify partners to assist in implementing nutrient reductions.